 If you are interested in scheduling with us or want to learn more about our Education and Outreach opportunities, please contact our Education and Outreach Coordinator, Laura Bailes, at lbailes@malamamaunalua.org

-Mahalo for Joining us in the field for Tree to Sea Camp 2023!
+Mahalo to all of our campers and partners who joined us in the field for Tree to Sea Camp 2025!

 This camp brings together students, scientists, educators, and environmental community leaders to offer a unique experience learning in an outdoor environment!
 From mauka to makai, or from the ridge to reef, students will learn about topics in sustainability, ahupua’a & watershed management, and marine science, as well as develop stewardship skills, gain hands-on experience conducting meaningful environmental conservation-based work, and deepen their understanding of science and Hawaiian culture.
 We look forward to hosting next year’s camp!
 Special thanks to NOAA for making this opportunity possible!